impetuouslab/eclipse-filecompletion/filecompletion/README.md

 Provides features:

 *   File name completion for expression like `new File("c:/")`
-*   Open file from above expression in eclipse (Shift-F6)  and external viewer (Shift-F7).
-External viewer need specify in properties.
+*   Open file from above expression in eclipse (Shift-F6)  and external viewer (Shift-F7)
 *   Validate file name during typing (Need enable in config)
 *   Regular expression assist helper for expression like :
     `Pattern.compile("[^B] nice")` ,